 We are often approached by founders who believe that venture capital is a necessity to guarantee their company’s success.
 The VC community, to its credit, has done an excellent job of extolling the virtues of and benefits of this source of financing and one might think that the only way to build a successful tech company and exit at a great number is by tapping into venture capital.
 In fact, while a successful exit by a VC-backed company results in plenty of press, an equally successful exit by a bootstrapped company more often than not goes unnoticed.

 Venture capital plays a very important role in the capital markets and financing high potential growth companies but importantly, it is ONLY appropriate for certain types of companies and those that have phenomenal growth opportunities…a fact that many founders do not understand.
+Matching the appropriate type of capital to the company’s opportunity is key and in light of this need to match, we thought that the following article would provide founders with food for thought.

 Eric Paley from Founder Collective wrote an interesting article detailing his thoughts on the negative aspects of rushing into a decision to bring on venture capital investment.
+Venture Capital is a hell of a drug strikes us as a very balanced view particularly when one considers that many founders do not understand the economics that drives VC investment decisions.

 Venture capital increases risk for founders